T1 and T2 signal

 Transverse magnetisation and creation of signal

-The MR signal is created by the precession of the nuclei in the xy plane in phase creating a net magnetisation.
+The MR signal is created by the precession of the nuclei in the xy plane in-phase, which creates a net magnetisation.
 This magnetisation precesses at the Larmor frequency inducing an electric voltage in the receiving coils.
-This electric signal is a sinusoidal wave of the same frequency of the net nuclei precession.
+This electric signal is a sinusoidal wave of the same frequency as the net nuclei precession.

-The signal is greatest immediately after the brief 90° RF pulse has been switched off.
+The signal is greatest during and immediately after the brief 90° RF pulse has been switched off.
 Then, the transverse magnetisation (Mxy) decays to zero and the longitudinal magnetisation (Mz) recovers to 100%.
-In this way, the Mxy returns to zero.
 This consists of two different and independent mechanisms:

 1. Spin-Lattice Relaxation